Solcore Education

 front_surf = planar_surface(interface_layers = front_layers, prof_layers=np.arange(1, len(front_layers)+1))

-argument tells RayFlare we want to calculate the absorption profile in the surface layers, in addition to the total absorption.
+near the start of the script.
+The prof_layers argument tells RayFlare we want to calculate the absorption profile in the surface layers, in addition to the total absorption.

 In order for Solcore to use the information we just calculated, it must be in the right format.
 We need to provide Solcore with two things: the reflectance, and a function which describes the depth-dependent absorption.
 This function expects an argument which is an array of positions, and returns the generation (units of \(m^{-1}\)) at each position and each wavelength.
 Fortunately, RayFlare has a function which takes your layer structure, results, and user options, and creates such a function for you:

-= make_absorption_function(profile_data, optical_structure, options)
+depths, external_optics_func = make_absorption_function(profile_data, optical_structure, options)

-= depths options.position
+options.position = depths

 WARNING: The RCWA solver will not be available because an S4 installation has not been found.